mkandyng/demo/streaming-api/readme.txt

 From the above requirements, the source code should demonstrate:

-1) Design Patterns (Adapter, Strategy, Observable, template methods) to embrace Open/Close principle
+1) Design Patterns (Adapter, Strategy, Observable, template methods) to deliver a flexible implementation.
-2) Message processing with Producer->Consumer to embrace 'Reactive Stream' processing
+2) Message processing with Producer->Consumer to embrace 'Reactive Stream' processing.
-3) Concurrency Programming using Single Writer principle to embrace 'Mechanical Sympathy'
+3) Concurrency Programming using Single Writer principle to embrace 'Mechanical Sympathy'.
-4) Low level coding demonstrate custom implemention of Ring Buffer and processing byte array
+4) Low level coding demonstrate custom implemention of Ring Buffer and low level byte array processing.
-5) Test automation, adhere to testing triangle strategy of unit, integration, and end-2-end tests
+5) Test automation embracing testing triangle strategy of unit, integration, and end-2-end tests.
-6) Technique to handle concurrency testings and scale end-2-end test to perform load tests
+6) Technique to handle concurrency testings and scale end-2-end test to perform load tests.

 Key design to look out for:
-1) All the different technologies are abstracted consistently to provide similar API processing pipleline
+1) Different technologies are abstracted consistently to provide similar API processing pipleline
 - producer->batch->filter->transform->consumer->publisher->repository
-2) A clear pattern applying open/closed principle to add new streamer, new entity, and new transformation
+2) Open/Closed principle to add new stream, new entity, and new transformation pipeline
 3) All the tests under stream package can switch to load tests by changing test.properties
 4) Custom SplitIterator to leverage Java8 parallel stream